Niharika1999/demo-mcp-repo/README.md

-# Hello from Direct GitHub API!
+# Hello from MCP!

-This file was updated using the GitHub API.
+This repository was created using GitHub API.